- Arabic (عربى) (286 KB PDF)

 On this page

-To transit through Australia, you must either hold a valid visa or be from an eligible country to Transit Without a Visa (TWOV).
+To transit Australia you must hold a valid visa or be from an eligible country to Transit Without a Visa (TWOV).

-I am a New Zealander or Pacific Islander transiting to Australia
+I am a New Zealander transiting Australia for up to 72 hours

 Transit quarantine arrangements